g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 set policy-options policy-statement Saida-C2 term Default then accept set policy-options policy-statement Saida-C2 then reject
 ```
-With the policies ready, we can configure the BGP session: As you know, I hope, eBGP sessions have a value of TTL as 1, this is not 100% [true](https://www.networkfuntimes.com/your-multihop-bgp-session-probably-isnt-multi-hop/).
-However much that our neighbor are directly connected, and have the address that I set on the session, the session will not establish.
-You got the not 100% true of TTL?
-Even tough our neighbor is directly connected, if we don't use the direct address of the interface, we need the "multihop" knob.
-So, we need to configure the multihop to establish the session correctly.
-The damping in this case, will follow the standar parameters, as C5.
+With the policies ready, we can configure the BGP session: As you probably know, eBGP sessions have a TTL value of 1, but this isn't 100% [true](https://www.networkfuntimes.com/your-multihop-bgp-session-probably-isnt-multi-hop/).
+Even if our neighbors are directly connected and have the address I defined in the session, the session won't be established.
+Do you understand that the TTL isn't 100% true?
+Even if the neighbor is physically one hop away, we must use the multihop knob.
+This allows the session to establish and tells Junos to look into the routing table to resolve the neighbor's address.
 ```
 set protocols bgp group eBGP-AS64502 type external set protocols bgp group eBGP-AS64502 description eBGP-AS64502